-- 5.B.4 For Emission Point AA-001, the permittee shall use the following test methods and procedures as applicable: - (a) When using the compliance procedures described in Condition 5.B.2(a) through (c), the permittee shall use Method 24 of Appendix A of 40 CFR Part 60 to determine the VOC content of coatings as-supplied or as-applied.
-When a coating or thinner contains exempt compounds that are volatile HAP or VOHAP, the permittee shall ensure, when determining the VOC content of a coating, that the mass of these exempt compounds is included. - (b) When using the compliance procedure described in Condition 5.B.2(d), the permittee shall use a DEQ-approved method that meets the specified accuracy limits in 40 CFR 63.786(b). - (c) The permittee may use batch formulation data as a test method in lieu of Method 24 of Appendix A of 40 CFR Part 60 to certify the as-supplied VOC content of a coating if it has been determined that the batch formulation data have a consistent and quantitatively known relationship to Method 24 results.
+- 5.B.5 For Emission Point AA-012, the permittee shall use the following test methods and procedures as applicable: - (a) When using the compliance procedures described in Condition 5.B.3(a) through (c), the permittee shall use Method 24 of Appendix A of 40 CFR Part 60 to determine the VOC content of coatings as-supplied or as-applied.
+When a coating or thinner contains exempt compounds that are volatile HAP or VOHAP, the permittee shall ensure, when determining the VOC content of a coating, that the mass of these exempt compounds is included. - (b) When using the compliance procedure described in Condition 5.B.3(d), the permittee shall use a DEQ-approved method that meets the specified accuracy limits in 40 CFR 63.786(b). - (c) When using batch formulation data as a test method in lieu of Method 24 of Appendix A of 40 CFR Part 60 to certify the as-supplied VOC content of a coating if it has been determined that the batch formulation fata have been a consistent and quantitatively known relationship to Method 24 results.
 This determination shall consider the role of cure volatiles, which may cause emissions to exceed an amount based solely upon coating formulation data.
-Notwithstanding such determination, in the event of conflicting results, Method 24 of appendix A of 40 CFR part 60 shall take precedence.
+Notwithstanding such determination, in the event of conflicting results, Method 24 of Appendix A of 40 CFR Part 60 shall take precedence.